What is SLS free toothpaste?

 Ingredients: Calcium Carbonate, Glycerin (vegetable derived), Aqua (pure water), Betaine, Xanthan Gum, Aloe Barbadensis Leaf Juice Powder, Myrrh Oil, Peppermint Oil, Olive Leaf Extract, Limonene, Linalool

-A US based company that manufactures all kinds of soaps, toothpaste and detergents.
+A US-based company that manufactures all kinds of soaps, toothpaste and detergents.
 Founded in Germany 1948 by Emanuel Bronner, the Dr. Bronner’s brand is still a family run business that continues to thrive and prosper in a hugely competitive market.
-Fans of the Dr. Bronner’s brand, appreciate the companies far reaching ecological and social values and commitment to producing the highest quality, organic, fair trade products for consumers.
+Fans of Dr. Bronner’s brand, appreciate the companies far-reaching ecological and social values and commitment to producing the highest quality, organic, fair trade products for consumers.

 Most people are happy with this particular brand and are especially happy that the product is all natural with no additives and artificial medications.
 They are also happy that it is suitable for vegans and has not been tested on animals.
 Some even say that it made their teeth stronger and their gums better (although that is hard to understand considering there is no effective ingredient to do that), and people that previously complained of sensitive mouth and sores are clearly happy with this one.
 On the other hand, some people are not happy with the lack of foaming action and cleaning effectiveness, as well as the lack of fluoride which makes fighting cavities harder.
 Other complaints include bad taste, bad consistency and the Glycerin content which coats the teeth and prevents remineralization if you use other Fluoride containing products.